MJez29/htn-frontend-challenge/README.md

 ### Michal Jez

+## Usage

+1. Clone the repo
+2. Type `npm install` into a terminal
+3. Type `npm start` into a terminal

 ## Countdown Clock

 Well the countdown clock does what it needs to do... it successfully counts down from 2:00:00 every time the page is refreshed